 The rest of the day was quiet: swimming, reading under the tent, listening to music.
 I also cleaned the deck and vacuumed the cabins.

 The denizens of Kea West, as they now call the area started arriving.
-First came, with their small cruiser Aliki, Thanasis and Pascal Yanoukos.
+First came, with their small cruiser Aliki, Thanasis and Pascal Yanoukos who own an antique store in Athens.
 Together with them was Spelios and Haroula Philipou.
 Later I heard honking from the road.
 There were my sisters-in-law Ivi and Mirka with Ivi’s new sports car.
 Last, it was almost dark, my brother Byron came with his inflatable Ivi II.